PC

 Many counterfeit operations run from virtual offices.
 A legitimate independent distributor should have:

-How to check: Use Google Maps to verify their listed address.
-Ask for a video call showing their facility.
-Request customer references and actually call them.
+How to check: Use Google Maps to verify their listed address, then ask for a video call showing the facility.
+Request customer references — and actually call them.

 Step 3: Inspect Their Quality Process